 HIST 161.
 History of Modern India, c.
 1700-1047 A survey of the modern history of the Indian sub-continent from the establishment of the Mughal Court in North India (1525 AD) until the formation of the Republic of India (1947 AD), including the regional states, the British East India Company, British colonial rule and the rise of nationalism.
 Students will be asked to consider the differences between the early modern and colonial periods, and the empires of the subcontinent.
 6 cr., HU, RAD; HI, IS, FallAmna Khalid

 HIST 165.
-Islam and Muslims in the Modern World This course provides a basic introduction to the history of the wider Muslim world from the eighteenth century to the present.
+From Young Turks to Arab Revolutions: A Cultural History of the Modern Middle East This course provides a basic introduction to the history of the wider Muslim world from the eighteenth century to the present.
 We will discuss the cultural and religious diversity of the Muslim world and its varied interactions with modernity.
 We will find that the history of the Muslim world is inextricably linked to that of its neighbors, and we will encounter colonialism, anti-colonialism, nationalism, and socialism, as well as a variety of different Islamic movements.
-6 cr., HU, RAD; HI, IS, Offered in alternate years.
+6 cr., HI, IS, Offered in alternate years.
 SpringAdeeb Khalid

 HIST 167.
 History of Modern South Asia 1947-Onward This course examines the history of South Asia from 1947 to the present.
 We will explore forms of government, types of economies, and art and culture, and examine the role of religions in South Asian societies, including Islam, Hinduism, and Buddhism.
 We will consider the following countries: India, Pakistan, Bangladesh and Sri Lanka.
 Topics covered will include political violence and non-violence, the rise of communalism, conceptions of masculinity and femininity, caste class, uses of national history.
 6 cr., HU, WR, RAD; HI, WR2, IS, SpringAmna Khalid